Home > Bread > Gluten Free Cinnamon Pumpkin Bread

 • Cool the bread in the pan set on a wire cooling rack for at least 10 minutes.
 Then, using the parchment paper overhang, carefully lift the bread out of the pans and allow to cool on the wire rack completely.
 Note – I find gluten free baked goods taste better when they have had a chance to cool completely.

-Loved the recipe?Please leave a STAR rating for the recipe (reviews are awesome too!)
-This greatly helps me continue to provide FREE recipes!
+Loved the recipe?Please consider leaving a comment + star for the recipe!
+This greatly helps me continue to provide FREE recipes.
+Thank you!

 RECIPE NOTES

 • Pumpkin – Depending on the brand, canned pumpkin can have different names, but is the same thing: Pumpkin Puree, Pure Pumpkin, 100% Pumpkin, Organic Pure Pumpkin.
-Just be sure it is not Pumpkin Pie Filling
+Just be sure it is not Pumpkin Pie Filling.

 • Leftover Pumpkin – You will have leftover pumpkin, regardless of the size can you use.
 Check out my other pumpkin recipes to make another batch of pumpkin treats!